Uverworld

 Uverworld (stylized as UVERworld) is a Japanese rock band consisting of six members and originating from Kusatsu, Shiga.
-They have released eleven studio albums and over thirty singles and have sold over three million records worldwide.
+They have released thirteen studio albums and over forty singles and have sold over three million records worldwide.

 "Uverworld" is a term coined by the band, combining the German word "über" (meaning "over") with the English word "world" to form a phrase that means "crossing above the world".
 While based in rock music, their sound incorporates elements of hip-hop such as rapping, scratching, and beatboxing, as well as heavy guitar riffs.